 If it is decided not to follow any recommendations, this decision and the reasons shall be clearly recorded.
-The club's chairman will consider whether this decision requires to be communicate further e.g. the club's Board or any interested parties e.g. persons involved in concern or individual who conducted the case review.
+The chair will consider whether this decision requires to be communicate further e.g. the club's Board or any interested parties e.g. persons involved in concern or individual who conducted the case review.